Bird watching is a unique safari to do in Tanzania. At Lake Manyara, there are thousand of birds to see but also other animals.

-Lake Manyara is Size: 330 sq km (127 sq miles), of which up to200 sq km (77 sq miles) is lake when water levels are high.
+Lake Manyara is Size: 330 sq km (127 sq miles), of which up to200 sq km (77 sq miles).It’s a lake when water levels are high.
 The entrance gate lies 1.5 hours (126km/80 miles) west of Arusha along a newly surfaced road, close to the ethnically diverse market town of Mto wa Mbu.
 Lake Manyara is a famous place for bird watching in Tanzania.

-Manyara National Park’s contains a wide variety of habitats, which include lush groundwater forests, a swampy fan delta, acacia woodlands and a small grassy plain.
-This varied habitat attracts a wide variety of wildlife animals, including one of Africa’s largest concentrations of elephants, and the algae growing in the lake, attract large flocks of flamingos.
-This African National Wildlife Park therefore supports a great variety of animals.Lake Manyara main safari attraction is its rich bird life, its tree-climbing lions and its hippos and other animals, which can be observed here, at very close.
+Manyara National Park contains many habitats, including lush groundwater forests, a swampy fan delta, acacia woodlands, and a small grassy plain.
+This varied habitat attracts many wildlife animals, including one of Africa’s largest elephants, and the algae growing in the lake attract large flocks of flamingos.
+This African National Wildlife Park, therefore, supports a great variety of animals.Lake Manyara’s main safari attraction is its rich birdlife, its tree-climbing lions, hippos, and other animals, which can be observed here, at very close.

-The only kind of their species in the world, they make the ancient mahogany and elegant acacias their home during the rainy season, and are a well-known but rather rare feature of the northern park.
-In addition to the lions, the national park is also home to the largest concentration of baboons anywhere in the world — a fact that accounts for interesting game viewing of large families of the primates.
+The only kind of their species in the world, they make the ancient mahogany and elegant acacias their home during the rainy season and are a well-known but rather a rare feature of the northern park.
+In addition, the lions, the national park, is also home to the largest concentration of baboons anywhere in the world — a fact that accounts for interesting game viewing of large families of the primates.

-The enormous amount of groundwater pouring through the rock of the escarpment in this area, has created the ideal habitat from fresh produce and local farmers grow everything ranging from bananas to maize in Mto wa mbu.
-Mto wa mbu means” mosquito creek/ river”, is ery malaria so make sure you put on lots of insect repellent.
+In Lake Manyara, you can see many animals such as impala, giraffe, zebra, and elephant are also common in this area.
+Also, a diverse collection of water birds, pelicans, storks, cormorants, geese,e and ducks congregate in abundance around Lake Manyara.
+Lake Manyara shoreline is the color of thousands of pink flamingos.The enormous amount of groundwater pouring through the escarpment rock in this area has created the ideal habitat for fresh produce.
+Local farmers grow everything ranging from bananas to maize in Mto wa mbu.
+Mto wa mbu means” mosquito creek/ river,” which is very malaria, so make sure you put on many insect repellents.

 Dry season (July to October) for large mammals; Wet season (November to June) for bird watching and canoeing.

-Please contact us today!
+Please get in touch with us today!